timhalford/pybossa-deployment/README.md

 The deployment uses an insecure and minimal configuration of PyBossa with features such as caching disabled for simplicity.

-You are encouraged to run this demo on the Virtual Machine provided, which has been provisioned with the demo system dependencies and where the Docker images have been prebuilt.
-This repo has been cloned to `~/pybossa-deployment`.

 ### System Dependenciess
 * Minikube (tested with v0.25.0)
 * Docker (tested with 17.10.0-ce)

 ### Setup & Teardown

 Minikube must be running with Kubernetes version 1.8.0.
-If you are on the provided Virtual Machine, Minkube has already been started and you can ignore this step.

 To setup the project run:
 ```bash